The FRC Toolkit

 - Item 1: Enter the name and address of the FRC to which you are submitting records.
-See FRC Directors (www.archives.gov/frc/directors.html) for the most current address information.
+See the FRC Directors page for the most current address information.

 - Item 2: Enter the name of the transferring agency official.
 To expedite and improve the transfer process for our customer agencies, FRCs will accept SF 135s without original signatures.
 Please note that your agency may have internal procedures that require signatures.
 If you are in doubt, please contact your agency's records officer (Contact Information for Federal Agency Records Officers).